chipbell4/chipbell4.github.io/_posts/2022-06-28-generating-primes-in-go.md

 Given a number `n` and `m`, we can check if `n` is divisible by `m` by checking the _modulus_, written `n mod m`.
 The modulus gives us the remainder after division.
 So, `5 mod 2 == 1`, and `16 mod 4 == 0`.
-If the modulus is 0, that means that `m` divides evenly in `n`, meaning `n` is a multiple of `m`.
+If the modulus is 0, that means that `m` divides evenly into `n`, meaning `n` is a multiple of `m`.
-Go, and most programming languages, provide an operator for this: the `%` operator.
+Go, and most programming languages, provide some sort of operator for this.
+In Go, it's the `%` operator.

 Given a number `n`, an easy way to check for primality is to start from 2, and go up to `n-1`, checking that the modulus is _non-zero_ for every number up to `n`.
 As a recap, if `n mod m ≠ 0`, `m` doesn't divide evenly into `n`.